cdapio/cdap/cdap-docs/hydrator-manual/source/getting-started.rst

 #.
 Connect the *Stream* to the *LogParser* by clicking on the green connection on the
-   right-hand side of the *Stream* and dragging out to the left-side connection of the *CSVParser* and lifting the mouse-button when you reach it.
+   right-hand side of the *Stream* and dragging out to the left-side connection of the *LogParser* and lifting the mouse-button when you reach it.
 Your canvas should now look like this:

    .. figure:: /_images/hydrator-gs-1-2-connected.png
       :figwidth: 100%